5th March, 2025

 Indirect (hidden) costs of accidents

 And there's more.
 While the above indirect costs are the burden of the business, the individual will also have financial costs relating to the accident.
-The financial cost to individuals includes lost employment income and out of pocket expenses like prescription charges, additional travel and living costs, increased insurance premiums, home modifications etc.
+The financial cost to individuals includes lost employment income and out-of-pocket expenses like prescription charges, additional travel and living costs, increased insurance premiums, home modifications etc.

 person with a back injury